 - If your intention is to send the reader to a landing page, a text sales letter (TSL), or a video sales letter (VSL) – the email should be very short.
 Why?
 Because the TSL/VSL will do the selling.
 Your only aim is to get the reader to click and land on the page.
 For these, you can typically charge between $50 and $100.
 Their purpose is to sell the click.

 - If your intention is to sell IN the email, without sending the reader to another page, the email should be relatively longer.
 Why?
 Because it should include copy about the problem, the solution, the social proof, the guarantee, and, usually, some FAQs.
 Think of this email as a sales page.
-For these, you can typically charge $200+.
+For these, you can typically charge more than $200.

 Now, let’s move to the meat of the article: